Why Training Is Necessary

 The National Safety Council CPR and AED course is 3 to 4 hours long and teaches, in addition to the AED portion:

-- the principles of basic life support for adults, children, and infants.
+- Principles of basic life support for adults, children, and infants.

-- the latest guidelines for CPR and emergency cardiac care, starting with how to assess the scene of an emergency and take stock of the victim's condition.
+- Latest guidelines for CPR and emergency cardiac care, starting with how to assess the scene of an emergency and take stock of the victim's condition.

 - how to perform one-rescuer CPR and rescue breathing, and how to manage choking in a conscious person.
 It also addresses infection control.

-The Heartsaver AED With Pediatric CPR course is 6.5 to 7.25 hours long and teaches
+The AHA's Heartsaver AED With Pediatric CPR course is 6.5 to 7.25 hours long and teaches

 - Basic techniques of adult CPR;